tylercamp/palcalc/README.md

 _v1.4.3 screenshot_

-**Fixed for Sakurajima update with latest pals and traits!**
+**Fixed for Sakurajima update with latest pals and passive skills!**

-Pal Calc is a Windows program for calculating the optimal steps to breed a specific pal with a specific set of traits:
+Pal Calc is a Windows program for calculating the optimal steps to breed a specific pal with a specific set of passive skills:

 - Can detect and read from your local game save files, based on [palworld-save-tools by cheahjs](https://github.com/cheahjs/palworld-save-tools)
 - Supports local Steam saves and Xbox saves
   - Xbox saves are synced to your PC by downloading the game through the ['Xbox' app on Windows](https://apps.microsoft.com/detail/9mv0b5hzvk9z) and running the game at least once.
 Save files are synced when the game is run.
 - Provides time estimates on each step, based on probabilities and mechanics [derived by /u/mgxts in this Reddit post](https://www.reddit.com/r/Palworld/comments/1af9in7/passive_skill_inheritance_mechanics_in_breeding/)
   - Gender probabilities
-  - Probability of directly- and randomly-inserted traits
+  - Probability of directly- and randomly-inserted passives
-  - For directly-inherited traits, probability of getting the desired traits
+  - For directly-inherited passives, probability of getting the desired passives
 - Offers the optimal path
   - Determines "path efficiency" based on calculated probabilities, not just the total number of steps
   - Handles single-root paths, where you successively breed children with another pal you own (one "starting point")
   - Handles multi-root paths, where two children are bred (multiple "starting points")
 - Flexible search process
   - Allows wild pals
-  - Set a max number of undesired traits if you're ok with imperfect pals
+  - Set a max number of undesired passives if you're ok with imperfect pals
   - Set limits on the number of breeding steps
   - Choose which pals you want to include by filtering by guilds and players
 - Efficient